Expand Short Text into Common Phrases in PCC EHR

 For a more detailed guide to setting up roles and configuring user permissions, read Set User Roles for Permissions and Security.

 Each user is listed in the drop down menu on the upper right.
-Select yourself, or, if you have access, Practice Defaults.
+By default your PCC EHR account is selected.

 Typed text can be any combination of characters.
-It is case sensitive, so the expanded text will only be triggered if the letter case matches, that also means that “ABC” and “abc” can both be used to trigger different expanded texts.
-After text is expanded, you can select “Undo” from the Edit menu, or ctrl+x to undo the expansion and return to the unexpanded text.
+It is case sensitive, so the expanded text will only be triggered if the letter case matches.
+That also means that “ABC” and “abc” can both be used to trigger different expanded texts.

-Avoid Common Words, Use a Prefix Character: Whatever short codes you enter will be automatically replaced by the expanded text when you press space, or in the case of multi-line text fields, enter, or return.You should avoid real words that might be used in a different context.
+Avoid Common Words, Use a Prefix Character: Whatever short codes you enter will be automatically replaced by the expanded text.
+Avoid using real words that might be used in a different context.
 Consider using a special character prefix before your code.
 For example, “.adhd” to expand to “Attention Deficit Hyperactivity Disorder” while still leaving “adhd” available to be used without being expanded.

 Click Save, and you’ll be returned to the Snap Text tab, where you can add another or Save and Exit.